armohamm/Platformer/README.md

 ## Preface

 The deliverable of this project is to produce a simple TypeScript library that can be used by Node.JS applications to spin up a fleet of machines, add and remove JavaScript FaaS functions to them, and perform updates and maintenance.
-This TypeScript library will be fully scaffolded and well commented before the project begins.
 Each function in the library will be empty, waiting for an implementation.

 This library is most likely going to be embedded within the context of an [Electron](https://electronjs.org/) application, running on a Mac or Windows desktop.
 The end user of this application is most likely a business analyst, and is likely unfamiliar with opening the terminal and executing cryptic commands.
 They will not have developer-specific software installed on their machines, and so this library needs to be completely self-supporting (it must install any missing software on it's own that it needs in order to run).

+This library is going to be consumed by other developers, and will be packaged in an application that will be used by thousands, if not hundreds of thousands of people.
+Code quality (clarity, ease of debugging, commenting, documentation)  is critical.

 # Requirements